samsondebug/brain-tree-nutrition-platform/README.md

 **🎉 Congratulations!
 You now have a REAL, FUNCTIONAL BUSINESS APPLICATION!**

 This is no longer a demo - it's a production-ready business management platform that can handle real customers, real orders, and real revenue tracking.
+## ADHD-Friendly To-Do App Example

+The file `ADHDToDoApp.swift` includes a minimal SwiftUI to-do list that incorporates features often recommended for ADHD support, such as clear visual cues, breaking tasks into smaller actions, and optional notifications for reminders.
+Copy the contents into a new SwiftUI project in Xcode to try it out.